Drunk at the Bridewell Theatre

 Brimming with wit, social relevance, and heart-felt emotion, Drunk also takes a look at a cross-section of romantic relationships, as well as our relationships with ourselves.
 Where else have you seen a sharp, funny dance sequence poking fun at posh totty seamlessly meld into a nostalgic and passionate piece about a war-time gay romance, particularly executed with such finesse and effect?
 If you do anything this February, go and see this production.
 Like your favourite cocktail, Drunk is what you get with the perfect mix of talent, wit, and relevance.

-Drunk is on at Bridewell Theatre until 1st March 2014, for more information or to book visit here.
+Drunk is at Bridewell Theatre until 1st March 2014.
+For further information or to book visit the show’s website here.